• Skip to primary navigation

 Jump to Recipe Print Recipe

-Fatoosh is a bright chopped salad made with homemade pita chips, fresh mint, parsley, radishes, lettuce, tomatoes, onions, sumac, and pomegranate topped with a tangy dressing made with lemon, olive oil, and pomegranate molasses.
-This epic fatoosh salad recipe is the result of two decades of tweaking my family's fatoosh recipe.
+Fattoush is a classic Lebanese salad made with homemade pita chips, fresh mint, parsley, radishes, lettuce, tomatoes, onions, sumac, and pomegranate seeds topped with a tangy dressing made with lemon, olive oil, and pomegranate molasses.

 fatoosh salad with pomegranate in a bowl